ELITE FITNESS

 (The name is extremely fitting)

 You'll find pieces of the other variations in this exercise but it puts them altogether.
 My advice is to get a handle on the other six before moving onto this one.
-This high-powered plank that will put your core to the test.
+This high-powered plank will put your core to the ultimate test.

 In fact, don't be surprised if you struggle to hold it for more than 10-15 seconds.